 Use your non-dominant arm to hold your bow grip.
 Hold it straight with your dominant arm near your top limb, securing the loosened string loop.

-Place the bowstring and stringer beneath the bow, with both limb ends pointing upward.
+Place the bowstring and stringer beneath the bow, with both limbs pointing upward.

 6. Place Your Foot on the Bow Stringer